FAQ

 Can I arrive early (or stay late)?
 I’d like to get there on Thursday (or leave on Monday).

 Sorry, but unless you are a registered SisterSpace Volunteer, we cannot accommodate any arrivals before 10 a.m. on Friday or departures after 5 p.m. on Sunday.
-There are hotels and motels in nearby Aberdeen, and campgrounds and RV parks within driving distance of the SisterSpace land.
+There are hotels and motels in nearby towns, and campgrounds and RV parks within driving distance of the SisterSpace land.
+Email us for further info.

 Where is the camp?
 What’s the address and phone number?